arun-gupta/sqlite-mcp-server/README.md

 ```

 **Note:**
-- MCP servers are designed to run on-demand (one-shot approach)
+- One-shot mode: Each request starts a new container instance (good for testing)
-- Each request starts a new container instance
+- Persistent mode: Server stays running and handles multiple sequential requests
 - For production use with AI assistants, the MCP client manages container lifecycle
 - For persistent HTTP access, use the HTTP wrapper: `./docker-run.sh run-http`